An unprecedented season of the Open Era: due to Covid-19 the events are suspended for six months (between early March & late August) – after the revival, the calendar is slightly modified & the regular ATP ranking frozen; to the end of the season and at the beginning of the new one, almost all match

 # Taylor Fritz vs Cameron Norrie it’s the first H2H which includes 4 team competitions, they do it in four consecutive matches actually (2022: ATP Cup, Davis Cup, Laver Cup; 2023: United Cup – a new event combining ATP & WTA)

-# Carlos Alcaraz‘s peer Holger Rune emerges as the 4th very promising player born in the 00s, already at the age of 20 he’s the most successful Dane in history… he already showed his great potential at the end of ’22 triumphing in Paris-Bercy
+# Carlos Alcaraz‘s peer Holger Rune emerges as the 4th very promising player born in the 00s, already at the age of 20 he’s the most successful Dane in history… he already showed his great potential at the end of ’22 triumphing at Paris-Bercy

 2024